dusk-network/dusk-protocol/consensus/README.md

 ### SALoop
 The *SALoop* procedure executes SA rounds (*SARound*).
 We define this as a separate procedure to allow it to be stopped and restarted when synchronizing the blockchain.

 The procedure executes an infinite loop of SA rounds.
 At each iteration, the $Round_{SA}$ global variable is set to $Tip$'s height plus one; then the SA round is executed; if the round produced a winning block, it executes the state transition using this block.
 If any round ends with no winning block, the consensus process is considered as faulty and halts.
-This events can only be recovered from manually.
+Suc an event requires a manual recovery procedure.

 ***Algorithm***